matteo14c/HaploCoV/README.md

 HaploCoV is a collection Perl scripts that can be used to:
 * **align** complete assemblies of SARS-CoV-2 genomes with the reference genomic sequence and **identify genomic variants**,
 * pinpoint **regional variation** and flag genomic variant with **"high frequency"** locally or globally,
-* **extend an existing classification system** based on high frequency regional genomic variants and/or any list equivalent list provided by the user ,
+* **extend an existing classification system** and  ,
-* derive **potentially epidemiologically relevant variants and/or novel lineages/sub-lineages of the virus**
+* derive **identify epidemiologically relevant variants and/or novel lineages/sub-lineages of the virus**
 * and to **classify** one or more genomes according to the method described in *Chiara et al 2021* https://doi.org/10.1093/molbev/msab049 and/or any other classification system of your choice.

 ## HaploCoV

 This software package is composed of **8(*+2*)** utilities.
-Prerequisites are stated below (see Prerequisites).
+Prerequisites for making HaploCoV run properly are stated below (see Prerequisites).
-Input files need to be formatted to the format used by HaploCoV by applying either  **addToTable.pl** or **NexstainToHaploCoV.pl** (depending on the input, see below).
+In brief, input files need to be formatted to the format used by HaploCoV by applying either  **addToTable.pl** or **NexstainToHaploCoV.pl** (depending on the input, see below).
-Then the complete HaploCoV workflow can then be executed by running **HaploCoV.pl** (reccommended) or, if you prefer by applying each of the tool included in the repository in the right order (see advanced usage).
+Then the complete HaploCoV workflow can then be executed by running **HaploCoV.pl** (reccommended) or, if you prefer, by running each of the single tool in the HaploCoV workflow yourself (please see the manual for a complete reference).
 Figure 1 provides a conceptual representation of the HaploCoV workflow and the list of the tools used to execute each task.

 ## Input files